Dan Gable

-Danny Mack Gable (born October 25, 1948) is an American former freestyle and freestyle wrestler and coach.
-Considered to be one of the greatest wrestlers of all time, Gable is a two-time NCAA Division I national champion, a world gold medalist, and an Olympic gold medalist.
-Gable was only the third wrestler to have ever been inducted into the United World Wrestling's Hall of Fame in the Legend category.
-On December 8, 2020, U.S. President Donald Trump awarded Gable with the Presidential Medal of Freedom.
+Danny Mack Gable (born October 25, 1948) is an American former folkstyle and freestyle wrestler and coach.
+Considered to be one of the greatest wrestlers of all time, Gable is a two-time NCAA Division I national champion, a World gold medalist, and an Olympic gold medalist.
+Gable was only the third wrestler to be inducted into the United World Wrestling's Hall of Fame in the Legend category.
+In 2014, Gable was inducted into the International Sports Hall of Fame and awarded the Presidential Medal of Freedom in 2020.

 Early life

 Gable was born and grew up in Waterloo, Iowa.
-When he was 15 years old, a teenager from his neighborhood raped and murdered Gable's 19-year-old sister.
-Although Gable has called his sister's death his "biggest loss," he did not allow the tragedy to affect his focus on wrestling.
+When he was 15 years old, a teenager from his neighborhood murdered Gable's 19-year-old sister.
+Although Gable called his sister's death his "biggest loss", he did not allow the tragedy to affect his focus on wrestling.
 Instead, he thought of it as a reason to train with even more determination:

 He attended high school at West High School in Waterloo.
+During high school he was a three-time Iowa state champion with a 64–0 record.

 Wrestling career

 College

 From 1967 to 1970, Gable attended Iowa State University, where he competed in wrestling.
-At Iowa State, he became an NCAA Division I national runner-up and two-time national champion.
-Gable's college career record was 117–1, with his only loss being in the final match of his final season to Larry Owings of the University of Washington.
+At Iowa State, he became a two-time NCAA Division I national champion and three-time finalist.
+Gable's college career record was 118–1, with his only loss being in the NCAA final match during his senior season to Larry Owings of the University of Washington.

 Freestyle

 From 1971 to 1973, Gable competed internationally in freestyle wrestling.
 Highlights of his career include gold medals at the 1971 Tbilisi Tournament, the 1971 world championships, and the 1972 Olympic Games.
-At the 1972 Games, in particular, Gable won all six of his matches without giving up a point.
+At the 1972 Games, Gable won all six of his matches without giving up a point.
 After competing sporadically from 1974 to 1975, Gable retired and became a full-time coach.
 In 1991, Gable was awarded with the Art Abrams Lifetime Achievement Award by Cauliflower Alley Club.